-Name and Year First Elected as a Director Age Background Information Mark D. Ein (2009) 46 Mark D. Ein is the non-executive Vice Chairman of our Board of Directors.
-Mr. Ein served as Capitol's Chief Executive Officer and a member of its board of directors since its inception.
+Mark D. Ein (2009)

+Mark D. Ein is the non-executive Vice Chairman of our Board of Directors.
+Mr. Ein served as Capitol's Chief Executive Officer and a member of its board of directors previously.
 Mr. Ein is the Founder of Venturehouse Group, LLC, a holding company that creates, invests in and builds companies, and has served as its Chief Executive Officer since 1999.
 He is also the President of Leland Investments, a private investment firm.
 An entity owned by Mr. Ein is also the majority owner and managing member of Kastle Holding Company LLC, which through its subsidiaries conducts the business of Kastle Systems, LLC, a provider of building and office security systems that was acquired in January 2007.
 He is the Co-Chairman of Kastle Systems and the founder and owner of the Washington Kastles, the World Team Tennis franchise in Washington, D.C.
 Mr. Ein is a director of MACH S.á.r.l., a telecommunications process solutions company, and the chairman of the board of VSGi, a video conferencing, telepresence, and audi-visual integration company.
-He serves on the board of directors of The Economic Club of Washington D.C., a non-profit corporation formed to address global economic issues, The District of Columbia College Access Program, a non-profit organization supporting the academic success of D.C. area public high school students, The District of Columbia Public Education Fund, a non-profit organization fostering achievement in public education, and The Potomac Officers Club, a D.C. area non-profit business and trade organization.
+He serves on the executive committee of the Federal City Council, and serves on the boards of The District of Columbia College Access Program, a non-profit organization supporting the academic success of D.C. area public high school students, and The District of Columbia Public Education Fund, a non-profit organization fostering achievement in public education.
 Mr. Ein received a B.S. in Economics with a concentration in Finance from the University of Pennsylvania's Wharton School of Finance and an M.B.A. from the Harvard Business School.
-Mr. Ein was appointed as a director pursuant to contractual rights of Capitol granted in the merger with Capitol.
-We believe Mr. Ein is an appropriate director to provide continuity for Capitol's common stock and warrant holders and the benefits he brings to our Board of Directors with his background as an entrepreneur
+Mr. Ein was originally appointed as a director pursuant to contractual rights of Capitol granted in the merger with Capitol.
+We believe Mr. Ein is an appropriate director to provide continuity for Capitol's common stock and warrant holders and the benefits he brings to our Board of Directors with his background as an entrepreneur, investment banker and investor.